-Subject : Fixation of grade-line for new roads/sections of existing roads proposed to be raised instructions of the Ministry contained in circular letter No. NHI-36 (2)/70 dated the 2nd April, 1970. are that the subgrade should be kept at least 2 ft. above the HFL and in the case of water-logged conditions, due consideration should be given to the raising of formation to a suitable level above the subsoil water level as well or adoptition of other recommended measures against water-logging.
+Subject : Fixation of grade-line for new roads/sections of existing roads proposed to be raised

+An important consideration in the design of new roads, or the raising of existing sections due to submergence, is the fixation of grade-line with reference to HFL or the water table.
+Present instructions of the Ministry contained in circular letter No. NH-1-36 (2)/70 dated the 2nd April, 1970, are that the subgrade should be kept at least 2 ft above the HFL, and in the case of water-logged conditions, due consideration should be given to the raising of formation to a suitable level above the subsoil water level as well or adoption of other recommended measures against water-logging.